ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 - Give constructive feedback!!!
 - Always keep in mind the language your using when commenting on Open Source initiatives
 	- Don't be to blunt or direct in your reactions.
 - Use the right channels for your communication
 	- meaning, don't ask for feedback on twitter
 	- Instead turn to platforms such as Slack, IRC, Gitter...
 	- Get (constructive) feedback from people you trust
 - People that open source their tools don't owe you anything.
 	- They're not entitled to give up all their time for you.
-	- They're not here to start fulfilling all requests from a demanding userbase.
+	- They're not here to start fulfilling all requests from a demanding user base.
 It's open source, submit a pull request

-Living by these rules will make the (web-)world a little bit of a better place, but won't prevent other people from still continuing these bad habbits.
+Living by these rules will make the (web-)world a little bit of a better place, but won't prevent other people from still continuing these bad habits.
 Don't let these people get to you!
 Continue doing what you're passionate about en seek out those who will give you that constructive feedback.

 ****